 We do not push major WordPress releases immediately.
 Major releases are typically feature enhancements whereas minor releases are security and bug related.

-Major releases are typically pushed within a 2-5 week window or at the first minor release the tag.
+Major releases are typically pushed within a 2-5 week window or at the first minor release.

 Minor releases are pushed out the same day they are released.